robbiemeyer/robbiemeyer.github.io/_projects/apollo.md

 thumbnail: /assets/images/projects/apollo/apollo-thumb.png
 ---

 From September 2020 to April 2021, I worked on Apollo with Charmaine Wang, Eason Gao and Ryan Mok.
+Professor Alexander Wong was our project advisor.
 Apollo is our fourth-year design project.
 It is an extension for Google Chrome that helps users to identify false or misleading information on Twitter.

 ![Apollo Screenshot](/assets/images/projects/apollo/apollo-overview.png){:.med}